rgw3d/PiQuadcopter/README.md

     range 192.168.10.1 192.168.10.30;
 }
 ```
-  - If there are any problems with `isc-dhcp-server`, try running `sudo journalctl -u isc-dhcp-server.service` to look for errors
 - You need to ensure `wlan0` and `hostapd.conf` are correct. check the troubleshooting seciton for more information

 ## Running the program and automatic startup